 Tommy Chong, actor, writer, director, musician, activist, comedian, and half of comedy duo Cheech & Chong, was born in Edmonton, Alberta, Canada in 1938.

-Bob Dylan, influential singer-songwriter, was born Robert Allen Zimmerman in Duluth, MN in 1941.
+Bob Dylan, influential singer-songwriter often regarded as one of the greatest songwriters of all time, was born Robert Allen Zimmerman in Duluth, MN in 1941.

 Derek Quinn, guitarist and harmonica player for Freddie and the Dreamers, was born in Didsbury, Manchester, England in 1942.